-Plugs are also great in situations where a tire can not be patched due to the location of the puncture, and although it's still recommended to get a new tire, can help out in a pinch.
-Most of the time a tire can be plugged without ever taking the tire off of the vehicle.
+Plugs are also great in situations where a tire can not be patched due to the puncture’s location, and although getting a new tire is still recommended, it can help out in a pinch.
+Most of the time, a tire can be plugged without ever taking the tire off of the vehicle.

 What you will need